A superb brochure view of the ship during her CARIBE 1 days with Commodore Cruise Line. Rob O'Brien collection

 A fond farewell to this REGAL lady as she is remembered for being a well loved, and long accomplished ship.
 Left, at Freeport, a week before departing for Alang.
 Right, departing New York in 2001 Photo: William J. Donall

-The contract to build OLYMPIA was signed on March 3, 1951 between the Alexander Stephens & Sons Limited and the fourteen year old Greek Line.
-The order was to build a new ship at the Linthouse Govan yards of some 25,000 gross tons, the first new build for the shipping line.
-While the shipyard had very little experience building a North Atlantic liner, the service of the new vessel was intended to run on the well established route from New York, Cherbourg, Southampton, and Bremerhaven.
-Hull number 636 slid down the Clyde launch ways on April 16, 1953, perhaps with the intention to be named Frederica, after the reigning Queen of Greece.
-However, due to financial disputes with the Greek government, the launching ceremonies were canceled and the hull was never christened by the time she meet her element.
-At this point it was uncertain whether she would indeed fly the Greek flag.
-It was not until the 12th of October 1953 when the shipyard officially handed over the newly christened OLYMPIA that she received registry under the Liberian flag and ownership with the Transatlantic Shipping Corporation, otherwise known as Greek Line.
+The contract to build OLYMPIA was signed on March 3, 1951, between the Alexander Stephens & Sons Limited and the fourteen-year-old Greek Line.
+The order was to build a new ship at the Linthouse Govan yards of some 25,000 gross tons, the first new-build for the shipping line.
+While the shipyard had very little experience building a North Atlantic liner, the service of the new vessel was intended to run on the well-established route from New York, Cherbourg, Southampton, and Bremerhaven.
+Hull number 636 slid down the Alexander Stephen & Sons Clyde launch ways on April 16, 1953, perhaps with the intention to be named Frederica, after the reigning Queen of Greece.
+However, due to financial disputes with the Greek government, the launching ceremonies were canceled and the hull was never christened by the time she met her element.
+At this point, it was uncertain whether she would indeed fly the Greek flag.
+It was not until the 12th of October 1953 when the shipyard officially handed over the newly christened OLYMPIA that she received registry under the Liberian flag and ownership with the Transatlantic Shipping Corporation, otherwise known as the Greek Line.

 The SS OLYMPIA at New York, November 1953.
 Photo from the collection of Richard I. Weiss.
 Below, the ship as seen at Pireaus in the summer of 1969.
 Photo: copyright Peter Stafford 1969

 The OLYMPIA was well designed with a cruising role in mind, as evident by the full air conditioning, acres of outdoor deck space and two pools that were being enjoyed by all of her passengers.
-Transatlantic crossings were soon becoming a thing of the past as the 1970s would soon prove and like most liners during this time, OLYMPIA was used more and more for cruising in order to survive the decline in trans-ocean traffic and avoid the scrap yard.
-These cruise duties consisted of mainly seven day voyages to Bermuda, Nassau from New York as well three day cruises ‘to nowhere’ out to sea.
+Transatlantic crossings were soon becoming a thing of the past as the 1970s would soon prove and like most liners during this time, OLYMPIA was used more and more for cruising necessary to survive the decline in trans-ocean traffic and avoid the scrap yard.
+These cruise duties consisted of mainly seven-day voyages to Bermuda, Nassau from New York as well three-day cruises ‘to nowhere’ out to sea.
 In order to remain viable in the booming cruise market, and the growing number of cruise ships that were being introduced, OLYMPIA would need to be converted for full time cruising.
-This took place in 1970, with her aft decks extended at Promenade Deck, the main mast removed, and was ready to take on her reconfigured 1,032 passengers.
+This took place in 1970, with her aft decks extended at Promenade Deck, the main-mast removed and was ready to take on her reconfigured 1,032 passengers.

 OLYMPIA color cross section by Laurence Dunn.
 Rob O'Brien collection